developer-zebra/developer-zebra-site/emdk-api-generation/readme.md

 ## EMDK For Android

+### Load APIs
 1. Log onto the [Jenkins build server](http://10.17.216.63:8080/jenkins/) (ID=kelani, pw= kelani@123) and look for something similar to "tut_emdka_build" and open the latest.
-2. Download the latest `adk-addon.zip` file.
+2. Download the latest `sdk-addon.zip` file.
 This should have the current API level that the tool can target (i.e. Android API level 26).
 3. Open the .zip file and navigate to /addon-symbol_emdk-symbol-26/docs/reference
 4. Copy the `/reference` folder to your local `/build/emdk-for-android/x-x/api/` folder (where x-x = the version number, i.e. 6-8). **DO NOT COPY TO `/SRC` folder!**
 5. Copy the `stylesheet.css` file from a prior version into the `api/reference` folder, overwriting the existing `stylesheet.css` file copied from the zip.